Erik XIV: Early years

-Erik XIV was born at Tre Kronor Castle, the morning of 13 December 1533.
-His mother, Catherine of Saxe-Lauenburg, died before he reached the age of two.
+Erik XIV was born at Tre Kronor Castle on the morning of 13 December 1533.
+His mother, Catherine of Saxe-Lauenburg, died before he was two years old.
 In 1536, his father, Gustav I (Gustav Vasa), married Margaret Leijonhufvud, a Swedish noblewoman.

-Erik's first teacher was the learned German Georg Norman, whose services were shortly thereafter needed elsewhere within the Swedish state.
-He was replaced by French Calvinist Dionysius Beurraeus (1500–67).
-Dionysius taught both Erik and his half-brother John, and seems to have been appreciated by both.
-Erik was very successful in foreign languages and mathematics.
-He was also an informed historian, a good writer and familiar with astrology.
+Erik's first teacher was the German scholar Georg Norman, whose services were soon required elsewhere within the Swedish state.
+He was succeeded by the French Calvinist Dionysius Beurraeus (1500–1567), who taught both Erik and his half-brother John and appears to have been well regarded by both.
+Erik excelled in foreign languages and mathematics.
+He was also knowledgeable in history, a skilled writer, and familiar with astrology.

-When Erik started to appear in public, he was referred to as "chosen king" (utvald konung) and after the meeting of parliament in Stockholm in 1560, he received the title of "hereditary king" (arvkonung).
+When Erik began to appear in public, he was referred to as "chosen king" (utvald konung).
+Following the meeting of parliament in Stockholm in 1560, he received the title of "hereditary king" (arvkonung).

-In 1557, Erik was assigned the fiefdoms of Kalmar, Kronoberg and Öland.
-He took up residence in the city of Kalmar.
+In 1557, Erik was granted the fiefdoms of Kalmar, Kronoberg and Öland and took up residence in Kalmar.

 Against his father's wishes, Erik entered into marriage negotiations with the future Elizabeth I of England and pursued her for several years.
 Tensions between Erik and his father grew.
 Erik also made unsuccessful marriage proposals to, among others, Mary, Queen of Scots (1542–1587), Renata of Lorraine (1544–1602), Anna of Saxony (1544–1577) and Christine of Hesse (1543–1604).